GoInterject/GoInterject.github.io/wPortal/Data-Portals.md

 </td>
 <td>

-Provides the INTERJECT roles assigned to the user.
+Provides the Interject roles assigned to the user.

 </td> </tr>
 <tr>